XRPLBounties/Proposals/open_bounties/0119 Frontend POAP Web APP.md

    - If they are close to running out of reserve, that should be indicated somewhere
 5. They should be able to see a list of reserves provided from Event Organizers

+### Documentation
+The README for the backend and frontend should be enough for a technical person to be able to set up the tool on their machine.
+This does not need to be formatted in any fancy way.
+Attendees should be able to claim an NFT from the Event Page as non-technical users.
+(So include instructions on screen if those are necessary to make that happen)
+Event Organizers should be able to understand how to log in, create an event, and distribute the NFTs from the UI as non-technical users.
+(That may mean including instructions or descriptive names, or a tab called “Instructions” - how this is accomplished is flexible)

 ### Additional Details (for specific features)